You have found the SNIP 2.x BETA Release Channel

 With the improved PFAT® Translation of Station Details dialog in this release, the SNIP operator can edit any of the station details, as before.
 But you can now also make any text string “empty” (rather than provide substitute text as before).
 And, of greater value here, you can now create these messages when they do not exist in the original data stream.
 The messages are then inserted into the data stream at the repetition rate selected.
 With this simple change the problem Trimble devices are appeased and will operate in RTK fixed and float modes using corrections provided by non Trimble Base Stations.

-In some cases (typically where extreme mm level accuracy is needed) the present of the “antenna description text” is not only needed, but must adhere to certain naming conventions, typically those developed by IGS.
+In some cases (typically where extreme mm level accuracy is needed) the presence of the “antenna description text” is not only needed, but must adhere to certain naming conventions, typically those developed by IGS.
 These defined terms exist for antenna models where corresponding calibrations tables exist.
 Spelling and capitalization differences can cause problems in this field.
-So with this release of SNIP we have also added over 700 new predefined antenna description strings in a selection box along with pop-up tool tips describing the antenna make and model they refer to.
+So with this release of SNIP we have also added over 700 new predefined antenna description strings in a selection box along with pop-up tool tips further describing the antenna make and model they refer to.
 In the production release a knowledge base article will describe this further.

 This (pending) Beta release is designated as 2-12-80 and contains a number of the Rev3 features and visual changes you will see when using this copy.
 Other major feature changes have been disabled for this early release as the Rev 3 development process continues.
 But you will see the following changes: